chiarammatti/CS-502-project/README.md

 Note: The models used are defined in `model.py`.
 SwinUNETR pretrained weights can be downloaded [here](https://github.com/Project-MONAI/MONAI-extra-test-data/releases/download/0.8.1/swin_unetr.base_5000ep_f48_lr2e-4_pretrained.pt).

 #### Testing
 - Run `save_data.py` to download the data from GCS locally.
 Note that only the subjects specified in CSV file `final_500_split.csv` will be downloaded (CT scans and corresponding segmentations)
 - Run `inference.py` to evaluate the model

+Note: The models weights can be downloaded from [this Google Drive folder](https://drive.google.com/drive/folders/1RF99qcKKCKSie-4v6V96Cu1t4wuphQrF?usp=sharing)